MoralisWeb3/parse-server-moralis-streams/README.md

 ## Parse Server

 First clone the [parse server repo](https://github.com/parse-community/parse-server.git) and install the dependencies.

-The plugin was tested with v5.2.7 of parse server
+This plugin was tested with v5.2.7 of parse server

 ```
 git clone https://github.com/parse-community/parse-server.git